 The only way forward is to regain control over your bottom line.
 It means being able to work out the margin for each project.
 We control only what we can measure, so appropriate tools and processes must be in place to help you get the information you need.
 Only then can you start making improvements.

 When I first introduced margin tracking procedures, one thing became clear.
-Taking all factors into consideration, some projects cost more that they bring in.
+Taking all factors into consideration, some projects cost more than they bring in.
 I was much better off not doing them at all.
 Getting rid of them helped me focus on the projects that grew my bottom line.

 In our industry one crucial factor is usually overlooked when calculating the real cost of a project.
-That factor is the cost of managing a project, or simply put, the amount of time internal staff spend on a project.
+That factor is the cost of managing a project or simply put, the amount of time internal staff spends on a project.
 To get better margins you need to improve your efficiency.
 Market pressures force us to do more in less time, so working smarter, not harder, is the only way forward.

 Below are three basic tips that will help you improve your efficiency, and hence your profitability: